The Refinery Next Door: My Babies Made Me a Climate Activist

 My brain couldn’t fit what he was saying into my life decisions.

 In the few years prior, Shell had been fined $53,000 for a gas leak after the EPA took them to court.
 There were fuel spills, acid spills, and failed containment ditches, but without court action, the fines were tiny.
-In those few years, Shell racked up 28 $5000 fines and three $800 fines.
+Shell racked up 28 tiny $5000 fines and three $800 fines.

 The refinery alarms blared often.
 A fridge magnet had arrived in the mail, explaining that a constant siren means, “the incident is contained on site.”
 An up and down siren means, “an incident has occurred which may affect other areas.”